Chaity01/Resume/README.md

 # Resume
 This repository contains the source code for a professional resume created using HTML.
-The purpose of this project is to provide a clean, elegant, and customizable template for creating personal resumes that can be hosted on the web.
+This project aims to provide a clean, elegant, and customizable template for creating personal resumes that can be hosted on the web.